 Deluxe - You get everything in the Basic package plus the ability to talk to a tax expert about any deductions you’re entitled to.

 There’s also to deduct charitable deductions, review mortgage deductions with a CPA or EA, plus get them to do a final review before you file your taxes.

 You’ll want this version if you have dependents, children or a home.
 It’s also for those who have experienced a major life change, since this tier is geared towards those who are interested in maximizing their credits and deductions.

 Premier - This is where it gets pretty pricey.
 You’ll get everything offered in the lower tiers plus other snazzy features.
-You’ll get access to a live CPA or EA who can help provide insight on matters such as how to maximize rental property income.
+You’ll get access to the TurboTax Live full service - a live CPA or EA who can help provide insight on matters such as how to maximize rental property income.